epsilon537/boxlambda/docs/sw-test-build-forth-core.md

 This build runs the Forth regression test suite.
 The testsuite is based on the Mecrisp Forth testsuite, augmented with Words specifically added for BoxLambda (C-FFI, c, halign, compiletoimem,...).

 The program expects user input at some point.
-To automate this part, the program can be executed under control of a `pexpect` based Python script that will provide the required input at the right time.
-The Python script also checks the expected output against a [reference output file](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/forth_core_test/test/forth_core_test.output.txt) and provide the overall pass/fail status to the ctest bench.
+To automate this part, the program can be executed under the control of a `pexpect` based Python script that will provide the required input at the right time.
+The Python script also checks the expected output against a [reference output file](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/forth_core_test/test/forth_core_test.output.txt) and provides the overall pass/fail status to the ctest bench.

 ## Building and Running Forh Core Test on FPGA